Statewide 60-Knot Speed Limit on Towing in NSW

 Importantly, this statewide limit does not override existing local waterway rules.
 Vessel operators must continue to observe all local speed and distance restrictions, maintain a proper lookout, and operate at a safe speed at all times.

-NSW Maritime is conducting a Special Purpose Investigation into high-speed water-skiing resulting in a report that will be available for the information of Ski Racing Australia, and any unaffiliated clubs, that may help understand risks and possible additional safety measures.
+NSW Maritime has completed its Special Purpose Investigation into high-speed water-skiing.
+The resulting report is now published and available for download.
+This report provides important insights to help Ski Racing Australia and unaffiliated clubs understand risks and consider additional safety measures.

-We encourage all waterway users to check back on this page regularly over the coming months for updates, outcomes of the review, and for any changes to waterways always check Marine Notices.
+We encourage all waterway users to access the report and check back on this page for future updates.
+For any changes to waterways, always refer to current Marine Notices.

 Your safety is our priority, and we appreciate your cooperation as we work to make NSW waterways safer for everyone.